tiplo3492/An-exam-project-on-Spotify-data/README.md

 - Olivia Rodrido
 - Bad Bunny

-The project consists of 6 tables using various programming manipulations
+The project consists of 6 tables using various programming manipulations.
+For a more detailed explanation, please refer to the "Report (Overview)..." file located in the "docs" folder.

 # License